wibidong/Test-Application-Design/README.md

 ## Endpoint: /loans/{loan_id}
 ### Method: GET
 #### Description:
-Returns the status of a specific loan, including the loan amount, remaining amount to be paid, and tenure.
+Returns the status of a specific loan, including the loan amount, remaining amount to be paid, and Tenor.

 #### Request Parameters:
 loan_id (required, integer): The ID of the loan for which the status is requested.